 - 1. Measurement of Riparian Forest Buffer.
 For the purpose of this Ordinance, the riparian forest buffer shall be divided into two (2) zones: - a.
 Zone One: Inner Riparian Forest Buffer, as defined in Article II. - b.
-Zone Two: Outer Riparian Forest Buffer, as defined in Article II.

-2. Resource Protection Standards.
+Zone Two: Outer Riparian Forest Buffer, as defined in Article II. - 2.
+Resource Protection Standards. - a.
+Zone One Protection Standards.